beejjorgensen/bgpython/src/bgpython_chapter_02_whatis.md

 humans, and completely readable by a machine.
 (As long as you don't make the tiniest mistake!)
 This is a good combination, since people are bad at reading the actual `1011010100110` code that machines use.
-We use these _higher-level_ langauges to help us get by.
+We use these _higher-level_ languages to help us get by.

 In this case, another piece of software called the Python _interpreter_ takes the code we write in the Python language and runs it, performing